moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With this setting, you can make the login form slightly transparent to let the background image shine through even more.

+###### Login container width

+With this setting, you can control the width of the login container.
+By default, the login container width is set to 500px.

+##### Login layout

+###### Login layout

+With this setting, you can choose how the login methods are displayed on the login page.
+You can choose between three layout options:
+- **Vertical**: All login methods are displayed in a vertical list (default)
+- **Tabs**: Login methods are organized in tabs
+- **Accordion**: Login methods are organized in an accordion structure

+###### Login background layout

+With this setting, you can choose the background layout for the login page:
+- **Default**: The standard background layout where the login form overlays the background image
+- **Split screen**: The login page is split into two halves - one side shows the background image, the other side shows the login form

 ##### Login providers

 ###### Local login